Tour du Mont Blanc - Self Guided

 Hotels / Refugios

-Looking down on the Chamonix Valley, the village homes 1,000 meters below look as if they belong in a board game.
-You can almost grab them between your index finger and thumb.
-The food on your journey has been hearty: melted cheeses, meat raised high in the mountains and red wine that sends you off warm to bed.
+Looking down on the Chamonix Valley and, the village homes. you can almost grab them between your finger and thumb.
+The food on your journey has been hearty: melted cheeses, meat raised high in the mountains and red wine.
 As if you need the extra help.
-After each day's hike, you are exhausted in a way that makes sleep a beautiful embrace.
+After each day, you are exhausted in a way that makes sleep a beautiful embrace.

-Standing on top of Le Brevent on your final day, you feel a certain sense of accomplishment for hiking over 100 miles around the tallest mountain in Europe.
+Standing on top of the world, you have a certain sense of accomplishment for hiking over 100 miles around the tallest mountain in Europe.
 And you did it by yourself.
-The stories shared by fellow trekkers in the refugios each night will be missed, but the memories of your 11 days trekking in the Alps will live on.
+The stories shared by fellow travelers in the Alps will be missed, but the memories of your days in the Alps will live on.

-Pygmy Elephant's 13 night itinerary features a mixture of mountain refugios and boutique hotels, striking a balance of high mountain vistas and luxury while spending the night in the valleys.
-Included in the price is private guiding on the first day to help travelers gain their bearings.
-Depending on your preferences, experience and time constraints, we will customize the journey to fit your needs.
+Pygmy Elephant's 12 night itinerary features a mixture of mountain refuges and boutique hotels, striking a balance of high mountain vistas and luxurious nights in the valleys.
+Depending on your preferences, experience and time constraints, we will customize the journey to your needs .

 Along the trek, it is not uncommon to spot several species of wildlife native to the Alps.
 Of note are the chamois (a goat-antelope type species), and the marmot (looks a bit like a beaver).

-You will visit tiny hamlets hidden deep in the mountains, expereince awe inspiring views and challenge yourself along the storied and picturesque alps.
+You will visit tiny hamlets hidden deep in the mountains, experience awe inspiring views and challenge yourself along the storied and picturesque Alps.

-The Tour de Mont Blanc is a long distance trekking trail passing through France, Switzerland and Italy.
-The complete circuit is approximately 107 miles (170 km) and has an altitude gain and loss of over 6.2 miles (10 km), which is more than the height of Everest.
-The trail can be completed in as little as 24 hours by ultra marathon runners, however is comfortably completed in around 11 days (For the very fit, 7 or 8 days will provide a decent challenge).
+The Tour du Mont Blanc is a long distance trekking trail passing through France, Switzerland and Italy.
+The complete circuit is approximately 107 miles and has an altitude gain and loss of 6.2 miles (10 km), which is more than the height of Everest.
+The trail can be completed by marathon runners, however, it is comfortably hiked in 11 days (for the very fit, 7 or 8 days will provide a decent challenge).

 Transfer and overnight in Chamonix